ExCL-Docs/excl-user-docs/quick-start-guides/devdocs.md

             - docs/_build/html
 ```

-If you would like to host your project’s internal documentation on ExCL, please email mailto:excl-help@ornl.gov and we can help you get started with a subdomain and GitLab Runner.
+If you would like to host your project’s internal documentation on ExCL, please email [excl-help@ornl.gov](mailto:excl-help@ornl.gov) and we can help you get started with a subdomain and GitLab Runner.